-The element Helium was discovered by Pierre Janssen in year 1895 in Sweden and United Kingdom .
-Helium derived its name from the Greek word helios, meaning 'sun'
+The element Helium was discovered by P. Janssen and N. Lockyer in year 1868 in Sweden and United Kingdom.
+Helium was first isolated by W. Ramsay,T. Cleve, and N. Langlet in 1895.
+Helium derived its name from the Greek word helios, meaning 'sun'.

 The table below shows the abundance of Helium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

 |ppb by weight (1ppb =10^-7 %)||ppb by atoms (1ppb =10^-7 %)|